zoccoler/FLIM_zarr2ome_tif/README.md

 To upload the `.ome.tif` files to an OMERO server, download and install the [OMERO Insight application](https://www.openmicroscopy.org/omero/downloads/).
 Open the application, connect to the server, and click on the Importer button.

 ![OMERO Importer](./images/omero_upload1.png)

+Then navigate to the folder containing the `.ome.tif` files, select them all and click on the right arrow to add them to the Importer.
+Optionally choose a Project and a Dataset for them.
+Finally click on Import.